Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Appendix: Inequalities

-which again satisfies our inequality. \end{proof} We now prove an estimate along the same lines which is better suited to our conformal Morawetz estimate. \begin{Lemma} For $p, q$ such that $p > -1$, $|q| < p+1$, and for test functions $\phi$, we have the inequality
+We now prove an estimate along the same lines which is better suited to our conformal Morawetz estimate.
+This is an alternate proof to a similar result in \cite{LS} \begin{Lemma} For $p, q$ such that $p > -1$, $|q| < p+1$, and for test functions $\phi$, we have the inequality